v3ai/cain/README.md

 Cain makes it easy to make your computer exactly like you like it on a fresh install and it does those two things

-### REQUIREMENTS:
+### REQUIREMENTS
 Must have like python3, idk comes with linux mint

 ### How do I use cain (linux mint)